Inspection, Repair and Rehabilitation of Marine Structures

 - Apply the learnt methods and strategies in the repair and rehabilitation of concrete, steel and timber marine structures

-- Develop, repair and rehabilitate programs for existing marine structures
+- Develop repair and rehabilitation programs for existing marine structures

 Marine structures, including piers, docks, wharves, seawalls and breakwaters, are vital components of the shipping, passenger ferry, cruise line, and fishing industries.
-Many of these existing structures are currently past their original expected service lives and require rehabilitation to remain safe and functional.
-Marine structures can also suffer physical damage as a result of overloading, ship impacts, adverse weather conditions and environmental effects.
+Various components of a structure typically begin to deteriorate soon after construction and require inspection and maintenance to identify deteriorated components before the impacts compromise the structure’s performance.
+Many existing marine structures are currently past their original expected service lives and require inspection and rehabilitation to remain safe and functional.
+Marine structures can also sustain physical damage as a result of overloading, ship impacts, adverse weather conditions and environmental effects.

 After conducting a structural condition inspection, engineers must develop a repair, rehabilitation and maintenance program necessary to meet operational requirements and maintain or extend the remaining service life of the marine structure.